movingpictures83/Clusterize/README.md

 # Language: Python
 # Input: prefix (for CSV files for network and clusters)
 # Output: CSV (network with only edges between nodes in the same cluster)
-# Tested with: PluMA 1.0, Python 3.6
+# Tested with: PluMA 1.1, Python 3.6
+# Dependency: CSV2GML Plugin

 PluMA plugin which takes a CSV file representing a network and removes all edges between nodes in different clusters.